njnovo/foodComputerV2/README.md

 #### Results
 In the first week, each lettuce (saplings at this point) measured 0.7 on the NDVI.
 This is because the plants have just germinated and have yet to adjust to their temperature and show any signs of stress.
 #### Bibliography
-1 .Mestre-Sanchís, Fernando, and María Luisa Feijóo-Bello.
+1. Mestre-Sanchís, Fernando, and María Luisa Feijóo-Bello.
 "Climate change and its marginalizing effect on agriculture."
 Ecological Economics, vol. 68, no. 3, 2009, pp. 896-904. https://doi.org/10.1016/j.ecolecon.2008.07.015.
 Outlines problems faced by farmers due to climate change, especially effects of rain.
 This can support my introduction as it can explain the need for controlled environment agriculture.
-2 .Ghazal, Sumaira, et al. "Computer vision in smart agriculture and precision farming: Techniques and applications."
+2. Ghazal, Sumaira, et al. "Computer vision in smart agriculture and precision farming: Techniques and applications."
 Artificial Intelligence in Agriculture, vol. 13, 2024, pp. 64-83. https://doi.org/10.1016/j.aiia.2024.06.004.
 Outlines process for getting crop health indicators that are visible to cameras.
 This article provides formulas for calculating NDVI.
 It outlines the different spectrums required for different indexes, the process of image stitching, image analysis, and creating a solution.
 3. Tsitsimpelis, Ioannis, et al. "Development of a grow-cell test facility for research into sustainable controlled-environment agriculture."
 Biosystems Engineering, vol. 150, 2016, pp. 40-53. https://doi.org/10.1016/j.biosystemseng.2016.07.008.
 Outlines controlled environment agriculture.
 It examines different layouts and configurations to maximize space utilization and it examines the emissions of different light spectrums from grow lights and their placement.